Dom-TC/ledger-bot/spec.md

 ## TODO

-2. Create services
+1. Create services

-- bot_messages
 - reminders
 - reaction_roles

-3. Move `process_transaction` remnants to client
+2. Move `process_transaction` remnants to client
-4. Update all instances to use new client/service/storage classes.
+3. Update all instances to use new client/service/storage classes.
+4. Add ping command - see https://github.com/Lovely-Development-Team/TLDBotto/blob/c645c18dd9c25c68aef1a9de1cf09381ce018dba/botto/slash_commands.py#L57
+5. Add `/going_dark` and `/welcome_back` commands. `going_dark` should post that its about to be stopped for maintenence, finish all processes and shut bot down. `welcome_back` should post that it's back online, include current bot version, alembic version, and latency.
-5. Implement events system
+6. Implement events system